Ezekiel 17

 Ezekiel 17 is the seventeenth chapter of the Book of Ezekiel in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet/priest Ezekiel, and is one of the Books of the Prophets.
 This chapter tells (verses 1–10), and then interprets (verses 11–21), the riddle of the great eagle.

-Text

 The original text of this chapter is written in the Hebrew language.
 This chapter is divided into 24 verses.

-The Riddle to the House of Israel
+The Riddle to the House of Israel (17:1–10)

-The ḥidah or the Riddle to the House of Israel, is the oracle revealed to Ezekiel the prophet.
-It is a mashal or a parable.
-It is also considered a proverb.
+The ḥidah or the riddle to the house of Israel, is the oracle revealed to Ezekiel the prophet.
+It is a mashal, which is a proverb and a parable.
+It is also considered an enigma.
 The riddle is 8 verses long from verse 3 to verse 10.

-Hebrew Bible version

-Following is the Hebrew text of Ezekiel 17:1-10: